influxdata/telegraf/plugins/inputs/cloudwatch/README.md

 If the `AvailabilityZone` wildcard dimension was omitted, then a single metric (name: `p-example`) would be exported containing the aggregate values of the ELB across availability zones.

+To maximize efficiency and savings, consider making fewer requests by increasing `interval` but keeping `period` at the duration you would like metrics to be reported.
+The above example will request metrics from Cloudwatch every 5 minutes but will output five metrics timestamped one minute apart.

 #### Restrictions and Limitations
 - CloudWatch metrics are not available instantly via the CloudWatch API.
 You should adjust your collection `delay` to account for this lag in metrics availability based on your [monitoring subscription level](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-cloudwatch-new.html)
-- CloudWatch API usage incurs cost - see [GetMetricStatistics Pricing](https://aws.amazon.com/cloudwatch/pricing/)
+- CloudWatch API usage incurs cost - see [GetMetricDat Pricing](https://aws.amazon.com/cloudwatch/pricing/)

 ### Measurements & Fields: